rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

-During RustFest Zurich 2017, [Anselm Eickhoff] gave an interesting talk "Type-safe & high-perf distributed actor systems with Rust": brief histiry of Citybound, why Rust was choosen, actors in a networked setting, a few live demos, and lessons learned.
+During RustFest Zurich 2017, [Anselm Eickhoff] gave an interesting talk "Type-safe & high-perf distributed actor systems with Rust": brief history of Citybound, why Rust was chosen, actors in a networked setting, a few live demos, and lessons learned.

 You can [watch the recording here][cb-video] ([slides][cb-slides]).